pmatseykanets/gh-tools/cmd/gh-find/README.md

   repo          Repository name

 Flags:
-  -help         Print this information and exit -branch       Repository branch name if different from the default -grep         The pattern to match the file contents -maxdepth     Descend at most n directory levels -mindepth     Descend at least n directory levels -name         The pattern to match the last component of the pathname -no-name      The pattern to reject the last component of the pathname -path         The pattern to match the pathname -no-path      The pattern to reject the pathname -repo         The pattern to match repository names -type         File type f - file, d - directory -version      Print the version and exit
+  -help, h          Print this information and exit -branc            The branch name if different from the default -grep             The pattern to match the file contents -max-depth        Descend at most n directory levels -max-repo-results Limit the number of matched entries per repository -max-results      Limit the number of matched entries -min-depth        Descend at least n directory levels -name             The pattern to match the last component of the pathname -no-name          The pattern to reject the last component of the pathname -path             The pattern to match the pathname -no-path          The pattern to reject the pathname -repo             The pattern to match repository names -size             Limit results based on the file size [+-]<d><u>
+  -token            Prompt for an Access Token
+  -type             The entry type f - file, d - directory -version          Print the version and exit
 ```

 ## Environment variables